 Another related point is roller size.
 Factories claim a bigger roller is a better roller.
 In theory, the larger the roller, the slower it will turn causing less wear on the bearings and less stress on the walking belt since the belt can operate at a lower tension.
 The truth is that many larger rollers have just as many problems as smaller rollers (and some larger rollers have more problems than smaller rollers) because companies skimp on the quality of the parts used to make the rollers, so overall quality is much more important than size of the roller so pay attention in the reviews to the quality ratings.

 In summation, the market has improved this year- mainly from attrition; so the retailers and factories that are left are stronger but be careful not to pick a brand that hasn’t been around very long.
-We suggest selecting carefully and make sure you pick one from a company that has good prospects to be around for a long time so you can get the parts you need in 10 years.
+Treadmill Doctor suggests selecting carefully and make sure you pick one from a company that has good prospects to be around for a long time so you can get the parts you need in 10 years.
 If you are buying from a specialty retailer in order to receive a higher level of service, double-check the retailer's service level with an organization like the BBB to make sure they take care of customers because if you are buying a high priced treadmill or elliptical, you deserve the best service.

 2010 Treadmill Doctor Basics & Tips for Home Treadmills

 1. Remember when you are buying a home treadmill or elliptical, that in most instances a specialty dealer will have more ability to work with you on price than a mass market store.
-Usually at Sears, Sports Authority, etc., you have to wait on a sale or closeout if you want a discount.
+Usually at Sears, Sports Authority, etc., you have to wait on a coupon, sale, or closeout if you want a discount.

 3. Be sure to buy machines that are built sturdily enough to handle the workload that you want to give them.
 Usually the higher the original list price, the better the engineering, the better quality of components, the better overall machine you will get for your money.
 Conversely, if your budget is tight, don't buy more machine than you need.
 Our grandmother had a cheap $500 treadmill that received very light use every weekday.
 Since it was lubricated and cleaned, it didn’t have a single problem in over 10 years.